An Introduction to Ballistics

 Pressure Measurement

-RSI also sells a new tool for pressure measurement.
-Called PressureTrace TM it will allow you to capture the changes to pressure inside your rifle chamber in real time and display a pressure curve in psi on your computer, via an included USB cable and software, after each shot.
+RSI also builds and sells a tool for pressure measurement.
+Called PressureTrace II TM it will allow you to capture the changes to pressure inside your rifle's chamber in real time and display a pressure curve in psi on your computer after each shot via a BlueTooth wireless connection and software.
+(If your PC/laptop doesn't have a built in Bluetooth and inexpensive BlueTooth adapter can be added to your USB port for about $10.)
 Because of the device's high sampling rate things are visible that are not detectable by other units and what you learn may surprise you.
-It can be used on any firearm where the area over the chamber is accessible and the operating system won't hit the sensor.
-For the details go to http://www.shootingsoftware.com/pressure.htm.
+It can be used on any firearm where the area over the chamber or case mouth is accessible and the operating mechanism won't hit the sensor.
+For more details go to http://www.shootingsoftware.com/pressure.htm.

 Laptop not included